May Is #SexEdForAll Month!

 Recap of 2021 Sex Ed For All Month

 May 2021 marked the third year that Sex Ed For All continued its pledge to help all young people get equitable access to the education and care they deserve.
-The theme for 2021 was Equity and Access For All—focus on working together toward sex education for all young people--especially youth of color, LGBTQ+ young people, immigrants, those with lower incomes, those living in rural areas, those with disabilities, and systems-involved youth.
+The theme for 2021 was Equity and Access For All—focus on working together toward sex education for all young people--especially youth of color, LGBTQIA+ young people, young people who are immigrants, those with lower incomes, those living in rural areas, those with disabilities, and systems-involved youth.
 With more young people returning to in-person learning at school, we celebrated this Sex Ed for All Month with a renewed sense of urgency to ensure they have access to sex education that is more equitable, accessible, and inclusive.

 You can continue to make noise in support of Sex Ed For All Month by using and following the hashtag #SexEdForAll.
 (Tip: You can still get the Tool Kit with all the good stuff for sharing—graphics, social media posts, talking points, and more!)